 In a recent study, researchers evaluated cardiovascular health at age 50 to determine the prevalence of dementia 20 years later.

-Results revealed 347 dementia diagnoses out of 7,899 participants.
+The study reported 347 dementia diagnoses out of 7,899 participants.
 Dementia risk was lower among participants who had greater cardiovascular health at age 50.
-With that being said, dementia risk was higher among participants who had poorer cardiovascular health at age 50.
-Improvement in cardiovascular health as participants aged also showed a decrease in dementia risk.
+Dementia risk was higher among participants who had poorer cardiovascular health at age 50.
+Improvement in heart health as participants aged was associated with a reduction in dementia risk.

 Written by Laura Laroche, HBASc, Medical Writer